boryspaulewicz/bhsdtr/Readme.md

 c<sub>K/2-3</sub> = c<sub>K/2-2</sub> - exp(&gamma;<sub>K/2-3</sub>)

-This is the 'log_distance' gamma link function.
-The prior for &gamma;<sub>K/2</sub> is now easy to specify, because this element of the &gamma; vector represents the position of the main criterion relative to the midpoint between the evidence distribution means, i.e., the value of 0 corresponds to no bias and the positive (negative) values correspond to the tendency to respond 'noise' ('signal').
+This is the "log_distance" gamma link function.
+The prior for &gamma;<sub>K/2</sub> is now easy to specify, because this element of the &gamma; vector represents the position of the main criterion relative to the midpoint between the evidence distribution means, i.e., the value of 0 corresponds to no bias and the positive (negative) values correspond to the tendency to respond "noise" ("signal").
 The priors for all the other elements of the &gamma;
 vector are almost as easy to specify.
 For example, the assumption that the average distance between the criteria is probably .5 can be represented by setting the means of the priors for the &gamma; vector (except for &gamma;<sub>K/2</sub>) at log(.5).

-The other link function is called 'log_ratio'.
-The K/2th element again represents the main criterion, the &gamma;<sub>K/2+1</sub> element represents log(c<sub>K/2+1</sub> - c<sub>K/2</sub>), which I like to call the 'spread' parameter, because all the other distances are represented in terms of this one.
+The other link function is called "log_ratio".
+The K/2th element again represents the main criterion, the &gamma;<sub>K/2+1</sub> element represents log(c<sub>K/2+1</sub> - c<sub>K/2</sub>), which I like to call the "spread" parameter, because all the other distances are represented in terms of this one.
 The &gamma;<sub>K/2-1</sub> element represents the assymetry between the lower and the upper spread of the criteria which are next to the main criterion, i.e., the following